hyejung0/body_composition_serial/SAP_V4.md

 </div>

-Data were collected from newly diagnosed mNCLC patients (N=71) from the Huntsman Cancer Institute from (XXXX/XX/XX to XXXX/XX/XX).
-This is an observational study where the patients’ body compositions were obtained from analyzing standard-of-care CT scans capturing chest down to abdomen (from T1, T2,…, to Sacrummid as shown in<sup>**fig-spinal_cord?**</sup>), using the DAFS’s automated imaging analysis.
-Specifically, our analysis focus on the four *types* of body
+Data were collected from newly diagnosed mNCLC patients (N=71) at the Huntsman Cancer Institute between YYYY/MM/DD to YYYY/MM/DD.
+This observational study utilized standard-of-care CT scans capturing images from the chest to abdomen (from T1, T2,…, to Sacrum;
-compositions: intramuscular adipose tissuse, subcutaneous adipose tissue, visceral adipose tissue, and skeletal muscle.<sup>**fig-CT_scan_types?**</sup> shows CT scan of one cross section for these four types.
+see<sup>**fig-spinal_cord?**</sup>), which were analyzed using DAFS’s automated imaging analysis.
+Our analysis focus on the four **types** of body compositions: intramuscular adipose tissue, subcutaneous adipose tissue, visceral adipose tissue, and skeletal muscle.
+A representative CT scan illustrating L3 cross-section of these four types is shown in<sup>**fig-CT_scan_types?**</sup>.
+For convenience, the spinal cord locations T1, T2,…, to sacrum will be referred to as **locations**.

 <div id="fig-CT_scan_types"
 style="float: right; margin: 5px; width: 350px;"